andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

   - TBD: Scavenger
   - The Final Score
 * **When A Plan Comes Together**
-  - _Planning, coordination, satisfying results_
+  - _Intricate planning, satisfying results_
   - The Startup Job
   - TBD: The Machinist
   - The Side Channel